Good To Know!

-Some larger hotels (and sometimes restaurant Dapur Berkat) offer wine – when in stock.
+Some larger hotels might offer wine – when in stock.

-If you prefer to drink anything other than beer, it’s best to bring your favorite liquor from one of the last Duty-Free Shops before entering Indonesia.
+If you prefer to drink anything other than beer, it’s best to bring your favourite liquor from one of the last Duty-Free Shops before entering Indonesia.

 The nightlife in Sorong is not really worth mentioning.
 The city has one or two clubs with loud music and cheap self-made alcohol.
 If you’re prepared for that, you’re welcome to join the local youngsters at “STARLIGHT”.

-Local karaoke bars can be found as well – but be warned: some might offer other things apart from karaoke!
+Local karaoke bars can also be found – but be warned: some might offer other things apart from karaoke!

 Indonesia has almost 18,000 islands and a population of more than 300 million.
 The official number of native languages is not clear.
 West Papua alone has more than 250 different Tribes – there must be a few hundred languages in the whole country.

 The government has decided on one official national language – Bahasa Indonesia.
 There is not a lot of complicated grammar involved, so it’s very easy to learn.

 Locals will be happy if you know some of the most useful phrases – it will put a big smile on their faces!

 Good evening (after sunset)

 I am sorry